dalisoft/npm-packages/packages/fast-node-parse/README.md

 ## Benchmark

-It is on my machine, on your machine results may vary
+It is on my machine, on your machine results may vary.
+See [benchmark](./benchmark) folder

 ### Static